The following article can also be read on The Nerd Daily website by clicking HERE.

-With the recent release of IT Chapter 2, which graced our cinema screens last month, we decided to take a look at the memorable moments from both films, and explore what it is that makes these scenes so particularly impossible to forget.
+With the release of IT Chapter 2, which graced our cinema screens last year, we decided to take a look at the memorable moments from both films, and explore what it is that makes these scenes so particularly impossible to forget.

 Please Note: The following article does contain spoilers for Chapter 2, for those who haven’t yet witnessed the final part in the story.